ToniDev48/ParkMark/README.md

 This is an app to find your vehicles.
 You can mark your parking place and get a route to your vehicle later.
 You can also share the vehicles with other people.

- You can find the web app here: [parkmarkapp.netlify.app](parkmarkapp.netlify.app)
+ You can find the web app here: https://parkmarkapp.netlify.app/

  To place it on your homescreen press the share button and then press "Add to homescreen".